Trelay Farm Campsite

 Small, eco friendly and close to the beach!

-On site there is a small gallery and craft shop stocking creations by local artists and crafters.
-There is a well-stocked local store and Post Office, petrol station and pub (with good food!), only half a mile away.
-The pub at Crackington Haven overlooks the sea, so you can enjoy the sunset over the ocean with a drink in hand.
+There is a well-stocked local store and Post Office, petrol station and pub only half a mile away.
+The Coombe Inn pub at Crackington Haven also serves good food and overlooks the sea, so you can enjoy the sunset over the ocean with a drink in hand.

-Bude is around a 15-minute drive (bus stop also 0.5 mile away) with its shops, restaurants and beaches.
-We are truly spoilt for choice with our beaches and have everything from golden sands, rock pools to explore and clamber over, plus great surfing - and the opportunity to hire equipment and book lessons locally too.
+Bude is around a 15-minute drive with its shops, restaurants and beaches.
+We are truly spoilt for choice with our beaches and have everything from golden sands to rock pools to explore and clamber over, plus great surfing - and the opportunity to hire equipment and book lessons locally too.

-Other options for entertaining children include Hidden Valley puzzle park, Camel Creek theme park, Trethorne leisure park, and swimming pools at Bude and Camelford, all less than 30 minutes away.
+Other options for entertaining children include Hidden Valley puzzle park, Camel Creek theme park, Trethorne leisure park, and swimming pools at Bude and Camelford, all around 30 minutes away, or less.
 Many more attractions are found only slightly further afield.

-Worth Noting: Flushing toilets, solar powered hot showers, campervans welcome.
-We are part of a co-housing community of 15 households, working together to run a small holding, grow veggies and live lightly together.
+Worth Noting: Facilities include flushing toilets and hot showers.
+Tents and campervans are welcome.
+We are part of a co-housing community of 15 households, working together to run a smallholding, grow veggies and live lightly together.
 There is no access to the resident’s part of the property, but if you are interested in co-housing, please arrange to speak with us and perhaps visit (by prior arrangement only).

 Number of Pitches: 10